-It’s worth to remember which has very important impact on our solution.
+It’s worth remembering which has a very important impact on our solution.
 According to Technet thumbnailPhoto property is synchronized between Azure AD and Exchange Online only one time!
-All later changes in our on premise AD will not be send to Exchange Online.
+All later changes in our on-premise AD will not be sent to Exchange Online.

 Well, we still can use PowerShell

 $UserCredential = Get-Credential $Session = New-PSSession -ConfigurationName Microsoft.Exchange -ConnectionUri https://outlook.office365.com/powershell-liveid/ -Credential $UserCredential -Authentication Basic -AllowRedirection Import-PSSession $Session

 We can change user photo with following command (base on Technet):